mnlcz/writeups/Natas/Notes.md

 }
 ```

 The code splits the data in new lines, without sanitization.
-Meaning `name test\nadmin 1`, will translate to:
+Meaning `test\nadmin 1`, will translate to:

 ```php
 $_SESSION['name'] = test;